gaehlerm/SoftwareEngineering/README.md

 Instead one can use the visitor pattern.
 This allows to add functionality to an existing class.
 In this way, the loop processor can be written as a single class, that acts on all the different nodes.

+That being said, the visitor pattern is not something that is used too often.
+It is really just useful if you have a tree of different nodes.
+One could of course also implement it for a single class, but that would be missing the point.

 ### Implementation

 // not yet completed.